 Freud’s view of Jung

 Jung had a close association, and frequent correspondence, with Freud early in his career.
-Freud saw Jung both as his heir, further developing his research, and as a route to publishing his theories, an activity denied to Freud who was increasing persecuted as a Jew
+Freud saw Jung both as his heir, further developing his research, and as a route to publishing his theories, an activity denied to Freud who was persecuted as a Jew

 However, Freud viewed psychoanalysis as a scientific theory grounded in sexuality and repression, whereas Jung increasingly emphasised mythology, religion and archetypal symbolism